matecom57/curso-C/docs/source/temario.rst

 #.
 1.5 The pointer data type 15
 #.
 1.6 Arrays 19
 #.
 1.7 Character strings 22
+#.
 1.8 Data structures 24
+#.
 1.9 Pointers to data structures 28
-Chapter review 30
+#.
 2. Introduction to Executable Statements 31
+#.
 2.1 Introduction 31
+#.
 2.2 Arithmetic operators 32
+#.
 2.3 Relational and logical operators 36
+#.
 2.4 Identifying operators 39
+#.
 2.5 Miscellaneous operators 42
+#.
 2.6 Operator precedence 45
-Chapter review 47
+#.
 3. Introduction to Functions 49
+#.
 3.1 Introduction 49
+#.
 3.2 Essential statements in any function 51
-3.3 The interface between calling and called functions 52 3.4 Non-empty argument lists and return statements 54
+#.
+3.3 The interface between calling and called functions 52

-vi C programming tor scientists and engineers
+#.
+3.4 Non-empty argument lists and return statements 54
+#.
 3.5 Using functions to read and write data 62
-3.6 A program to calculate the area of a triangle 67 Chapter review 71
+#.
+3.6 A program to calculate the area of a triangle 67
+#.
 4. Decisions and Loops 73
+#.
 4.1 Introduction 73
+#.
 4.2 The if-else construct 74
+#.
 4.3 Compound statements 75
+#.
 4.4 Nested if-else statements 76
+#.
 4.5 The switch construct 78
+#.
 4.6 The for loop 81
+#.
 4.7 The while loop 86
+#.
 4.8 The do-while loop 90
-Chapter review 91
+#.
 5. Files and Formatting 92
+#.
 5.1 Introduction 92
+#.
 5.2 Reading and writing 92
+#.
 5.3 Formatted output 100
+#.
 5.4 Line output 102
+#.
 5.5 Line input 104
-Chapter review 112
+#.
 6. Dynamic Memory Management and Linked Lists 114
+#.
 6.1 Introduction 114
+#.
 6.2 Essential facilities for dynamic memory management 115
+#.
 6.3 Simple applications of dynamic memory management 117
+#.
 6.4 Linked lists 125
-Chapter review 131
-Appendix: Typical Examination Questions 132
-Background and Rationale of the Series 140
-Index

 Index
 address 6,9